 Frank Scarso Hits #1 On Amazon With The Hard Way Home, A Powerful Story Of Loss, Redemption, And Second Chances

+Summary: Entrepreneur and Avanza Capital CEO Frank Scarso reaches #1 on Amazon in Family Relationships with his deeply personal book, "The Hard Way Home," sharing an honest journey from success to rock bottom and back.

-Staten Island, New York - March 24th, 2026 - Frank Scarso, founder and CEO of Avanza Capital, has reached a significant milestone as his book The Hard Way Home: How Losing Everything Taught Me What Really Matters climbs to #1 on Amazon in Family Relationships.
+Staten Island, New York--(Newsfile Corp. - March 24, 2026) - Frank Scarso, founder and CEO of Avanza Capital, has reached a significant milestone as his book The Hard Way Home: How Losing Everything Taught Me What Really Matters climbs to #1 on Amazon in Family Relationships.
 The book has also ranked #3 in Personal Transformation and #4 in Motivational Self-Help, with a historical sales rank of #1 recorded on February 26, 2026.

 This achievement reflects a powerful moment in Scarso's journey.
 His story is built on lived experience, hard lessons, and a refusal to stay down.